sebastianandre15/news-classifier/README.md

 ## Clustering

 Once pairwise similarities are computed, you can use clustering methods (e.g., K-Means or hierarchical clustering) to group similar articles.
+Figure [1]:

 ![Clustering](clustering.jpg)